haskell-distributed/distributed-process/tutorials/ch-tutorial1.md

 receives.
 If first message in out mailbox is not a `String`, then our second match is evaluated.
 This, given a tuple `t :: (ProcessId, String)`, will send the `String` component back to the sender's `ProcessId`.
-If neither match succeeds, the echo server process blocks until another message arrives and tries again.
+If neither match succeeds, the echo server blocks until another message arrives and tries again.

 ### Serializable Data

-Processes may send any datum whose type implements the `Serializable` typeclass, which is done indirectly by implementing `Binary` and deriving `Typeable`.
-Implementations are already provided for off of Cloud Haskell's primitives and the most commonly used data structures.
+Processes may send any datum whose type implements the `Serializable` typeclass, which is done indirectly by deriving `Binary` and `Typeable`.
+Implementations are provided for most of Cloud Haskell's primitives and various common data types.

 ### Spawning Remote Processes